codtiger/llm-fav-resources/README.md

 - [You could have designed state of the art positional encoding](https://huggingface.co/blog/designing-positional-encoding) A simple intuitive examination of positional encodings, why they were devised and how we ended up with Rotatary Positional Encodings.

 - [KV-cahing in nanoVLM ](https://huggingface.co/blog/kv-cache) A brief huggingface dive into how decoding would be performed by caching Key and Values in all attention blocks of a Vision-Language Model.
 With code example of decode and prefilling phase.

+- [On N-dimensional Rotary Positional Embeddings](https://jerryxio.ng/posts/nd-rope/) Visualization of ROPE with different parameters, and the extension to two or more dimensions + Vit experiments.